Emergency Dentist in Germantown

 Can I go to the hospital for a dental emergency?

 We don’t advise going to the hospital for a dental emergency.
 Emergency rooms do not have dentists on staff, so while they can help with pain management, prescribe antibiotics, and drain abscesses, they cannot provide you with the dental care you need to treat the underlying reason for your pain.
-That said, if you have a dental emergency that involves severe facial trauma or uncontrollable bleeding, go to the emergency room for treatment—once you are stable, you can come to our office for dental care.
+That said, if you have a dental emergency that involves severe facial trauma or uncontrollable bleeding, go to the emergency room for treatment—once you are stable, you can come to our dental office in Germantown, MD for dental care.

 What is considered a dental emergency?